 To reproduce healthy potato plants you need to replant part or whole of the shooting seed.
 When planting seed we need to ensure the health of the crop from the start.
 It is important that healthy seed is used to prevent the spread of unwanted diseases in the crop.
-Biosecurity is an important aspect in growing.
-Sourcing and planting quality certified seed can minimise the possibility of the tubers becoming infected with a disease that has come from the seed.
+Sourcing and planting certified seed can minimise the possibility of the tubers becoming infected with a disease that has come from the seed.
 When growing for a customer we use certified seed from our list of approved suppliers.

 Planting happens by way of a tractor towing a planter.
 The seeds are planted in rows that form the potato beds.
-Along the growing process, these beds are banked to ensure the soil banks remain stable to support & provide cover to the growing tubers.
+Along the growing process, these beds are banked to ensure the banks remain stable to support & provide cover to the growing tubers.

 The growing time of potatoes is a lot shorter than that of onions.
 It is approximately 12-14 weeks from sowing to plant maturity.

-During the growth of the crop, we have produce samples dispatched to an accredited specialised testing laboratory where Plant Tissue Analysis testing is conducted to determine the current nutrient status of the produce.
-This testing gives us timely information about the nutrient status of the produce at a given time and gives us the ability to make more informed decisions towards guiding the plant to optimal health.
+During the growth of the crop, we send produce samples to an accredited specialised testing laboratory where Plant Tissue Analysis testing is conducted to determine the current nutrient status of the produce.
+This testing gives us accurate information about the nutrient status of the produce at a given time and gives us the ability to make more informed decisions towards guiding the plant to optimal health.

 Once harvest comes along the individual plants show signs of being mature when the tops begin to wither.
 We come through with the harvester, which digs deep under the potatoes that are in the soil.
 The potatoes are lifted out the ground and over the conveyer belt, where the excess soil falls back to the ground and the potatoes are gently guided into a produce bin.
 Another tractor is towing the trailer that carries the produce bins.
 The driver of the trailer needs to drive at the same speed to that of the driver of harvest machine.
 Once the produce bins are filled, the tractor operator takes them back to the shed where they are immediately loaded on a truck and transported to the washing/packaging shed.
-As potatoes have a relatively short life span, this is a highly efficient process from fresh harvest from paddock to produce packaging for the customer.
+As potatoes have a relatively short life span, this is a very quick process from paddock to packaging.